Molotov cocktails thrown at soon-to-open Black-owned coffee shop in Shoreline

 The Sheriff’s Office’s Fire Investigation Unit is investigating the incident as arson but does not yet know the motive behind it, Abbott said Wednesday.
 Investigators are poring over video surveillance footage to try to identify a suspect, according to a Facebook post by Shoreline Fire, and they’re asking anyone with information about the incident to call their non-emergency line at 206-263-2070.

-The operations director of Black Coffee Northwest shared Wednesday that its intended opening date — Thursday — would need to be pushed back.
+The operations director of Black Coffee Northwest shared on Facebook midday Wednesday that its intended opening date — Thursday — would need to be pushed back.
 A handwritten “CLOSED” sign on the door Thursday morning said, “See you in a few weeks!”

 Black Coffee Northwest has been raising money to support the coffee shop and community hub it envisions, which will also offer internships, a marketplace of products from other Black-owned businesses, a barista job training program, after-school outreach and a conversation series about current events.